LauraMcG/week-4-game/readme.md

-# Week-4-Game: Collect the Crystals for Glory
+# week-4-game: Collect the Crystals for Glory
-_Created as part of the Northwestern Coding Boot Camp curriculum._

-A game of hangman with a pokemon theme!
-Play it here: https://collect-the-crystals-for-glory.herokuapp.com
+An interactive guessing game that invites users to match a computer-generated random number by clicking on crystals of various values!

-## Technologies Used
+## Technologies used
+* HTML
+* CSS
+* Bootstrap framework
+* JavaScript
 * jQuery
-* JavaScript
-* Bootstrap with custom CSS
-* HTML
+* Sublime Text